Yes, it's quite an unusual title for a post. However, it is one of my favorite vignettes from my memoir, When All Balls Drop.

 Excerpt from When All Balls Drop, "Calling the Cops on My Birthday"

 I saw the evil tree for the first time.
 I had seen it before in photos, but on my birthday, it warranted an up-close-and-personal visit.
 In fact, I wanted to touch it.
 So AJ and I walked the same route I had gone that day to take out the trash.
 To my dismay, the limb still graced the parking lot.
 My mouth dropped wide open as my eyes just stared at the monstrosity.
 I was more than stunned.
-How could anyone survived the sheer weight of a limb that size?
+How could anyone survive the sheer weight of a limb that size?
 And how is that person me?

 Yes, it was considerably larger than the pictures made it appear.
 It was frightening to see it, feel it, and then rethink the past month and a half of recovering from what everyone told me was a miracle.
-Only then–after neurosurgery, numerous CT scans, and time–did I begin to comprehend the severity of everything.
+Only then--after neurosurgery, numerous CT scans, and time--did I begin to comprehend the severity of everything.
 And confronting the damn evil tree helped.

 Part 2: Calling the Cops on My Birthday

 Later that day, I celebrated by going to my first movie and eating at my husband's workplace in Rhinebeck.
 Although there was so much to be grateful for that particular day, as I sat at the restaurant's counter, something else was bothering me; my father had not called.
 It was already late in the evening, and I was worried.

 Why would he choose this year of all years to not call on my birthday?

 I needed to bounce my thoughts and feelings off someone.
 So I called my mom.
 She agreed it was weird and suggested I should call someone to go and check on him.
 I had no one in Florida; my friends in the area didn't live close.
 Regretfully, I had not been neighborly enough to exchange phone numbers with people nearby.

 I decided to contact the local police department in Florida...